 On the side of the SP850, it includes a 1/8″ (3.5mm) headphone out jack and a 1/8″ (3.5mm) aux in that you can connect to an media device (e.g. mp3 player) for a direct analog connection.
 I almost prefer using the aux in, if its available instead of using Bluetooth, that way you don’t burn through the battery on both devices.
 The micro usb port, used for charging the device, is also located on the side.
 A Micro USB to USB cord, plus a 1/8″ cord for the aux in, is also included.

 Next , the SP850’s Micro SD card reader is oddly located in the bottom and can use cards up to 64gb.
 It reads MP3, WMA, WAV files and using the screen you can navigate folders on your micro SD card.
-The screen is only 13 letters/characters wide (something to consider when naming files) but scrolls so you will see everything.
+Not all Bluetooth speakers have a screen to navigate but if you have a lot of files its so necessary and takes the guess work out.
+The screen is only 13 letters/characters wide (something to consider when naming files) but the file name scrolls so you will see everything.

 The radio conveniently has a scan function to search for all the radio stations available.
 So you get to camp, scan for signals and now the stations can be skipped through with the rewind / fast forward buttons.
 The SP850 has no protracting antenna unfortunately but to get an optimal signal, you can attach an aux cord in the input or connect a usb cord to its outlet and it will enhance your radio reception.
 Looking for a particular station?
 Just punch in the numbers at the top (eg. 93.5 type 9-3-5).

-Another great feature is the SP850 has, not only rechargeable ION battery, but it is replaceable making it a little more future proof.
-Avantree lists it as having between 6 to 10 hours of battery life, and I think the truth lies somewhere in between depending on the play mode.
+Another great feature of the SP850 is its rechargeable ION battery.
+But not only is it rechargeable but it is replaceable making the unit a little more future proof.
+Avantree lists the battery as having between 6 to 10 hours of battery life, and I think the truth lies somewhere in between depending on the play mode.
 For me it lasted for 2 days of on/off use.
 It charged very quickly off of a battery pack once it ran out.

 It also includes a strap that you can wrap around your wrist for easy totting.
 In case you have a beer in one hand and beer in the other.
 It is so lightweight, that while wearing it around my wrist, I almost forgot it was there.